-Free VPN apps are notorious for offering terrible performance, along with a host of other questionable downsides.
-If you’re already using a VPN and are getting slow internet speeds, try disabling it temporarily to see if that improves things.
+Free VPN apps are notorious for offering terrible performance.
+If you’re using one and getting slow internet speeds, try disabling it temporarily to see if that improves things.

 Most of the best premium VPN providers have apps for iPhone and Android.
-Once you’ve signed up, you can make use of them on your phone as well as your desktop.
 These services should guarantee you much better speeds than you would get from a free alternative, along with enhanced security and privacy benefits.

 6. Poor 4G Coverage

-When you do switch to mobile data, you’d expect a 4G connection to be as fast — if not faster — than Wi-Fi.
+Slow internet on your phone isn’t just about slow Wi-Fi.
+When you switch to mobile data, you’d expect a 4G connection to be as fast—if not faster—than Wi-Fi.
 But this isn’t always true.

 There are so many things that can affect your phone signal.
 You’ll see it often in crowded places, like at a sporting event or concert, where tens of thousands of people are trying to connect to the same cell tower at the same time.

 And there are other things, too.
 Your distance from the nearest tower.
 Whether you’re indoors or outdoors.
 Even the weather can have an effect.
 Some of these things can cause you to fall back to a slower 3G connection, and some might leave you with no internet connection at all